-Organizing an educational event, with or without us, is a great way to inform people about HPV and the cancers it causes.
+Organizing an educational event, with or without us, is a great way to inform people about anal cancer and how to prevent it.

-Facilitate your own event or reach out to the HPV and Anal Cancer Foundation to speak at your school or event!
-We are available and excited to speak on a wide variety of topics, from vaccine advocacy to HPV basics to the anal cancer experience, and we would be honored to share with you our own story and experiences with anal cancer.
+Facilitate your own event or reach out to the Anal Cancer Foundation to speak at your school or event!
+We are available and excited to speak on a wide variety of topics, from vaccine advocacy the anal cancer experience, and we would be honored to share with you our own story and experiences with anal cancer.

 We have an ongoing effort to reach out to every clinician who treats, meets and works with anal cancer thrivers.
 We are always looking for representatives in each state to work as volunteers to help with this initiative.
 We even have a volunteer packet to help our volunteers with their outreach!
 Once a clinician has been contacted, we send a kit with the Fact Sheets, Peer to Peer Support Program postcards, awareness ribbons, and 'kick cancer's ass!' bracelets to hand out to thrivers they interact with.